RahulIB5/RahulIB5/README.md

 ## About Me 🌤

-* 🚀 Coding since 2024
+* 🚀 Coding since 2019
-* 🌱 Currently learning **AIML and DSA** to level up my skills
+* 🌱 Currently doing DSA
-* 🤝 Open to collaboration on Web Development projects.
+* 🤝 Open to collaboration on Full Stack Development projects.

 ---